What happens to data flows after a no deal Brexit?

 Under the GDPR, any transfers of personal data from the EEA (all of the EU members plus Iceland, Liechtenstein and Norway) to a third country is referred to as a 'restricted transfer'.

-Restricted transfers require that appropriate safeguards are in place to ensure that the same level of protection travels with the data.
+Restricted transfers require that appropriate safeguards are in place to ensure that the same level of protection travels with the data, or the transfer is not legal.

 This is the current principle for transfers to third countries which will continue to be binding for UK-based organisations too, under the UK's post-Brexit data protection regime.
 More importantly, these safeguards will also be necessary for any transfer to the UK from the EEA, as the UK will itself be a third country.